Engin-Boot/pong-stage-sanjeev-nnn/Stage0/Start or Exit.md

 ## Feature

-This module is to launch or exit the ping pong game.
+This module is to start or exit the ping pong game.

 ## Acceptance Criteria